Trusted WordPress tutorials, when you need them most.

 Adding domain hosting

-You also need to check the box to create an FTP account.
-Simply select a username and password for your FTP account.
-Finally, click on the add domain button.
+Make sure to check the option to create an FTP account.
+Set a username and password for it, then click the ‘Add Domain’ button.

-That’s all you have successfully freed up your domain from Website Builder and added web hosting for your domain.
+That’s it!
+You’ve disconnected your domain from Website Builder and added hosting for your new WordPress site.

-You can now jump to Step 4, to learn how to install WordPress and continue moving your website.
+You can now jump to Step 4 to learn how to install WordPress and continue the migration.

-Step 3: Pointing Domain to Other WordPress Hosting Services
+Step 3: Point Your GoDaddy Domain to a Different WordPress Host

 GoDaddy account